Uterine Fibroids: Everything You Need to Know

 Medications for uterine fibroids target hormones that regulate your menstrual cycle, treating symptoms such as heavy menstrual bleeding and pelvic pressure.
 They don’t eliminate fibroids, but may shrink them.

-• will need at least two cycles of three months each.
-First oral medication primarily for the treatment of fibroids.
+An oral medication that is used to shrink fibroids.
+It will need at least two cycles of three months each.
+It is the first oral medication primarily for the treatment of fibroids.

 • Abdominal myomectomy